AlinaGoaga/EventPlanner/README.md

 This is a single page app to help you keep track of upcoming events.
 It also features a check the weather function to help you choose the outfit you'll be wearing at your events!

-This app was test driven using my own custom testing framework : [framework] (https://github.com/AlinaGoaga/JS_testing_framework)
+This app was test driven using my own custom testing framework : https://github.com/AlinaGoaga/JS_testing_framework

 ## Supported features